Binary black holes gone MAD: Magnetically arrested minidisks around nonspinning black holes: Results

 It is unclear why the $1.4 \, f_{\rm orb}$ periodicity is not present in our simulations.
 It is possible that the dominant periodicity of the accretion rate at relativistic separations is dependent on the binary separation, and in this study we probe separations that are 50\% larger than any previous simulations in full GR.
 It is also possible that the MAD state of our minidisks affects the variability.
 Furthermore, the alternating accretion pattern suppresses the variability of the total accretion rate, as demonstrated by the standard deviation of the accretion rates shown in the top left panel.
 The standard deviation of the total rest-mass accretion rate ($\sigma_{\rm tot} = 0.21$) is about half that of the individual rest-mass accretion rates ($\sigma_1 = 0.39; \sigma_2 = 0.38$).

 The dimensionless horizon magnetic flux timeseries (bottom left panel) are characterized by an initial steady increase on each BH to a value $\phi_{\rm BH}\sim 25-30$ followed by rapid drops.
 The rapid drops correspond to ejection of magnetic flux from the horizon vicinity -- often also referred to as magnetic flux eruption events or flares.
 This is a tell-tale characteristic of MADs~\cite{tchekhovskoy_mad_2011}.
 There are a few eruption events we can identify in both timeseries -- on BH1 we can identify them at $t \simeq 16400M$ and $17700M$ and for BH2 we can identify them at $t \simeq 14400M$ and $15400M$.
 They seem to arise every about $1000M$, which is very close to the binary orbital period.
-Therefore, there is an episode where magnetic flux eruptions occur quasiperiodically on the orbital time.

 Additionally, the Fourier transform of the individual $\phi_{\rm BH}$ signals (bottom right panel) also exhibits a periodicity at $\sim 0.8 \, f_{\rm orb}$ which is the same as the rest-mass accretion rate onto the individual black holes.
 The PSD of the sum of the horizon fluxes reveals a periodicity of $\sim 1.4 \text{ and } 0.95 \, f_{\rm orb}$ for the range $15,000 < t/M < 22,000$.
 And, contrary to the total rest-mass accretion rate, the standard deviation of the sum of the horizon fluxes ($\sigma = 0.17$) is greater than the standard deviation of the individual signals ($\sigma_1 = 0.13; \sigma_2 = 0.09$).